giga-sec/gigaSec-Tech-Notes/3. Notes/PSET5 - Speller.md

 Functions in dictionary.
 `check`
 - must be case-insensitive -> if `hello` in dictionary, then `check` returns true for all cases `HELLO`, `hElLO`, `heLLO`, `heLlO`
+- Note: All words in dictionary file are in lowercase format
 - any variations of case will not be considered misspelled
 - Possessives only return true when they are in the dictionary -> `foo` is in `dictionary`, `check` should return `false` given `foo's` if `foo's` is not also in `dictionary`.
 - assume that `check` will only be passed words that contain (uppercase or lowercase) alphabetical characters and possibly apostrophes.

+`load`
+- loads all of the words in dictionary
+- into some sort of data structure (hash table)
+Hash Table
+-> is an array of individual linked list

+Hash Function
+-> assigns a number to every point

+`hash`
+- take a word and run a hash function on it
+- returning some number that corresponds to that word

+`size`
+- returns how many words are in your dictionary

+`unload`
+- any memory allocated to store data in data structure
+- will be free up in here

 Dictionary File
 - Default dictionary has 143,091 words